amadxx/pncpp/README.md

-# gxxtypes
+# pncpp
-Simple wrapper (based on ctypes) for C++ shared librares.
+Python native C++ library wrapper and name mangle tool

-See [wiki](https://github.com/amadxx/gxxtypes/wiki) for more information.
+See [wiki](https://github.com/amadxx/pncpp/wiki) for more information.

 # Overview

-Gxxtypes allows to easily wrap C++ classes in shared libraries loaded by ctypes on Linux and Windows.
+pncpp allows to easily wrap C++ classes in shared libraries loaded by ctypes on Linux and Windows.

 It calls methods directrly using ctypes, so nothing should be modified in library.